The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/4-rest-crud-api.md

 Follow along with code examples [here](https://github.com/The-Marcy-Lab-School/8-1-0-express-rest-api-model)!
 {% endhint %}

 You now have the skills to build a simple server application.
-But as your projects grow in scale and scope, you will need to apply best practices to keep your code organized and manageable.
+But it can only perform one of the four CRUD capabilities.

-In this lesson, you will learn best practices for creating a "RESTful API" with a dedicated "Model layer" for managing the API's data.
+In this lesson, you will learn how to add crate, update, and delete endpoints and best practices for creating a "RESTful API".

 **Table of Contents:**